ireneorichie/docs/serving/installing-logging-metrics-traces.md

 #### Installing the Stackdriver based monitoring plugin

-Use the following steps to install and run a daemonset that is configured to monitor your Knative cluster with  Stackdriver, Prometheus, and Grafana:
+Use the following steps to install and run a daemonset configuration for Stackdriver, Prometheus, and Grafana:

 1. Choose a container image that meets the
    [Fluentd image requirements](fluentd/README.md#requirements).
 For example, you can use a